samirabaza/txshell.github.io/index.md

 There are only two sizes of screws/washers, simply, `M4` ones are bigger/wider/longer than `M3` ones.

-The plates may come with **grass paper  cover** for protection, feel free to tear them off before assembly.

-​	- The paper may be scratched during the delivery, just tear them off.
+Tearing the **grass paper covers** on the plates off before assembly.
+They are for protection and may be scratched during the delivery.

-The cable is an intergerated (power + data) 15cm male-female one with support 3.3V for external drivers.
+The cable is an integrated (power + data) 15cm male-female one with 3.3V support for external drivers.

 ### 3. How to assemble